lenecarper/git-tut/_posts/0000-01-02-lenecarper.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to our second updated slide!"
 ---
-Your text "aaaaaaaaa"
+Your text "update"
 Use the left arrow to go back!